-Brad Pitt's Tree Of Life Premieres
+Brad Pitt's Tree of Life earns mixed reviews at Cannes

 Brad Pitt and Sean Penn aren't enough to save Terrence Malick's Tree of Life from harsh criticism.
 The film made its world premiere at the 2011 Cannes Film Festival and was immediately met with boos and scattered applause.
 Confusing, right?